AikateriniT/H3-Information-security/README.md

 https://github.com/AikateriniT/SECURITY-VOCABULARY
 ____________________________________________________________________________________________
 x) Read and summarize (This subtask x does not require tests with a computer.
 Some bullets per article is enough for your summary, feel free to write more if you like)

-€ Costa-Gazcón 2021: Practical Threat Intelligence and Data-Driven Threat Hunting Chapter 4: Mapping the Adversary (all but "Testing yourself", which is left as voluntary bonus)
+    € Costa-Gazcón 2021: Practical Threat Intelligence and Data-Driven Threat Hunting Chapter 4: Mapping the Adversary (all but "Testing yourself", which is left as voluntary bonus)'

+Chapter 4: Mapping the Adversary.

+In the 4th chapter the author explains how to work with the MITRE ATT&CK Framework, and making reports on the topics: - The ATT&CK Framework - Mapping with ATT&CK - Testing ourselves

 ____________________________________________________________________________________________